SWAT-engineering/dan-design/c-struct-style/c-struct-based.md

 ## Inline user-defined types

 In the choice example, for defining types `AB` and `AB2` we also needed to define types `A` and `B`, exclusively in order to define the alternatives of the choice.
-In these situations, it is more convenient to inline the struct definitions, as shown here:
+In these situations, it might be more convenient to inline the struct definitions, as shown here:

 ```